-Before you select 'Call Using My Cell Phone' option, make sure you've gone to Settings first and verified your cell phone number.
+Before you select the 'Call Using My Cell Phone' option, make sure you've gone to Settings first and verified your cell phone number.
 When you click "Call using my cell phone," SchoolStatus will call your cell phone first; answer, and you'll hear ringing on the line- that's SchoolStatus dialing the parent contact for you.
 In essence, you've initiated a 3-way call between SchoolStatus, yourself, and the contact.
 That's how we keep your cell phone number private!
 Remember, your cell phone number is NEVER revealed to the student contact.
 Questions about calling?
-Feel free to contact our help desk at email@example.com.
+Feel free to contact our help desk at firstname.lastname@example.org.

 Contacts: Texting Student Contacts

 To begin a text conversation (for districts with our Communications package), simply click the text box icon above the contact's cell number.